Peugeot 607

 The Peugeot 607 is an executive car produced by the French manufacturer Peugeot from September 1999 to June 2010.

 The 607, along with the smaller 407, were superseded by the 508 in March 2011.

 History

 The 607 was launched in October 1999, to replace the discontinued 605.
 It used its predecessor's chassis but had an all-new, more modern exterior design.
 The engine range (2.2 and 3.0 petrol, and 2.2 diesel) was completely new.
-Built in Sochaux until March 2009, the assemble of the 607 was transferred to PSA's Rennes plant in July the same year as production was being wound down.
+Built in Sochaux until March 2009, the assembly of the 607 was transferred to PSA's Rennes plant in July the same year as production was being wound down.

 Equipment levels were high, with all models getting air conditioning, CD player, electric windows, 8 airbags, anti-lock braking system, tyre-pressure monitor, and central locking as standard.
 Available was AMVAR nine-stage electronic damping control.

 In France, its home market, the 607 was often chosen for official government use.